 How to Apply

-Access the online application by clicking this link and create an account.
+You will be able to create an account via the online platform (SlideRoom) to apply.
 Note: if you use your W&M email, make sure to use a different password than the one you use for your school account for security purposes.

 Research does not have to be conducted in the student's major.

 Students will be guided by a William & Mary faculty mentor from a discipline relevant to their chosen research topic.